 We’ve run a lot of free challenges and we've found that the perfect length is five days, and starting on a Monday is always best.
 In terms of resources, it works well to give participants a five-day meal plan with recipes and a grocery list.
 It's also great to have a private Facebook group where you can keep participants engaged.
 A private Facebook group also allows your participants to meet and support one another.

 Remember that this is a free challenge.
 A meal plan and a Facebook group are all you need to offer participants to entice them to join, and you can deliver the meal plan to everyone who signs up by email.
+The goal here is to grow your audience so that when you announce your group nutrition program, there are a lot of people interested in learning about it.

 The people who sign-up for your free challenge are also the people who will eventually be signing up for your paid program, so be sure to invest effort into marketing your free challenge.